GamingToastEVE/Sloth/privacy policy.md

 Personal data is stored only as long as necessary for the intended purpose.

-Temporary Data is only stored as long as its necessary.
+Temporary Data is only stored as long as its necessary and usually deleted after 30 days.

 Permanent storage (e.g., bans, blacklists, moderation logs) only occurs if explicitly required for functionality.